 DRPD (distinctive ring pattern detection) – A fax feature that can detect a distinctive ring (one phone line can have two phone numbers assigned to it, each with a distinctive ring) and answer only on select rings.

 TAM – a switch that can tell if an incoming call is a voice or fax call, and can route the call to the appropriate device.
 It only works with answering machines, not voicemail.
-Some fax machines are equipped with both a TAM and an answering machine.
+Both a TAM and an answering machine are on some fax machines.

 If the fax machine is on a shared phone line with multiple numbers and DRPD (distinctive ring pattern detection), fewer rings can also help for the same reason.